joshholla/neuroRL/README.md

 git clone https://github.com/joshholla/neuroRL.git
 ```

-The folder locally structure should look like this
+The folder structure should look like this:
 ```
-.
+.  <--- (YOU ARE HERE! :)
 `-- neuroRL
     |-- README.md
     |-- neuroRL